 - North Sturgeon Route – Routing along this 38km ride offers connections to other routes and the towns Lindsay and Fenelon Falls.
 Relatively flat riding.

 - South Sturgeon Route – 36km in length, this route takes in excellent views of Sturgeon Lake and surrounding areas, along smooth paved roads.

 - Victoria Rail Trail – An 85 km rail trail with corridors linking Kinmount to Bethany, through Lindsay, this multi-use public trail is open year round.
 Some off-road riding on flat grades and gentle gradients.
-The gravel base would make it well suited for mountain bikes, hybrids and even road bikes with robust tires.
-However, as at June 2012, trail conditions are such that it is suitable for mountain bikes only, except within Lindsay and close to Fenelon Falls.
-Some paved portions.
-See website for suggested access points
+The gravel base would make it well suited for mountain, gravel, cross and hybrid bikes.
+However, as of 2019, the 22km trail between Fenelon Falls and Lindsay has been upgraded and significant improvements completed.
+See website for suggested access points.

 - Ken Reid Conservation Area – Just north of Lindsay, the conservation area contains 8 km of challenging mountain bike trails.
 Riders can hone their skills on the single-track to prepare for competition.
 Accessible from the Victoria Rail Trail.o Trail maps available at website